RoversX/swift_updater/README.md

 - **Terminal says “killed”** – ensure the binary is copied during build and is code-signed.
 The Run Script phase handles this automatically.
 - **Need to rebuild** – whenever you change SwiftUpdater’s code, repeat the build command.
 The next app build will package the new binary.

-## License

-SwiftUpdater follows the same license as the LaunchNext project.